 - Preheat oven to 350 degrees and spray an 8 x 13 baking pan with non-stick cooking spray

-- In a large bowl, combine all the dry ingredients.
-Mix until blended with a whisk or fork.
-Make a well in the center of the flour mixture.
+- In a large bowl, combine all the dry ingredients until combined.

-- Pour half of the wet batter into the baking pan covered with non-stick spray and spread out evenly.
-Sprinkle half of the brown sugar mix over the batter, covering the batter evenly.
-Pour the rest of the batter and lightly spread out evenly into the pan.
+- Pour half of the wet batter into the prepared baking pan and spread out evenly.
+Sprinkle half of the brown sugar mix over the batter.
+Pour the rest of the batter over the cinnamon mixture and lightly spread it into the pan.
 Sprinkle the rest of the brown sugar evenly over the top.

-- Bake for 30-34 minutes, or until a toothpick inserted into the cake comes out clean and without any batter streaks on it.
-Remove to a cooling rack and let cool for at least 10 or so minutes.
-Serve warm or wait until it’s cooled more.
+- Bake the cake for 36-40 minutes, or until a toothpick inserted into the cake comes out clean.
+Move the cake to a cooling rack and let it cool until at room temperature, or your desired serving temperature.

-Amount Per Serving Calories 385Total Fat 20gSaturated Fat 4gTrans Fat 0gUnsaturated Fat 15gCholesterol 39mgSodium 254mgCarbohydrates 47gFiber 2gSugar 22gProtein 6g
+Amount Per Serving Calories 399Total Fat 21gSaturated Fat 2gTrans Fat 0gUnsaturated Fat 18gCholesterol 1mgSodium 245mgCarbohydrates 49gFiber 2gSugar 21gProtein 5g